Fordingbridge, St Mary's Church

 History, tourist information, and nearby accommodation

 The tower is very unusual.
-It is not built external to the body of the church, but is set on huge piers within a bay of the north aisle.
-It is made from large ashlar bocks, where the rest of the church is built of rubble and flint.
-There are 8 bells hung in the tower, the earliest dating from 1654.
+It is not built external to the body of the church but is set on huge piers within a bay of the north aisle.
+It is made from large ashlar blocks, where the rest of the church is built of rubble and flint.
+There are eight bells hung in the tower, the earliest dating from 1654.

-The chancel arch is also 13th century, but the nave roof is probably 15th century, in a queen-post design..
-Among the boss designs are a Tudor rose and Green Man symbol.
-The chapel was originally owned by the Knights Templar, but transferred to the Knights Hospitaller when the Templars were suppressed in the early 14th century.
+The chancel arch is also 13th century, but the nave roof is probably 15th century, in a queen-post design.
+Among the boss designs are a Tudor rose and a Green Man symbol.
+The chapel was originally owned by the Knights Templar but was transferred to the Knights Hospitaller when the Templars were suppressed in the early 14th century.

-The most interesting monument in the church is a 16th century brass to the Bulkley family, located on the left of the chancel arch.
-This shows a man and wife kneeling at prayer desks in typical Elizabethan style, with their 3 sons and 5 daughters looking on.
+The most interesting monument in the church is a 16th-century brass to the Bulkley family, located on the left of the chancel arch.
+This shows a man and wife kneeling at prayer desks in typical Elizabethan style, with their three sons and five daughters looking on.
 Under the figures is the date 1568 and the epitaph: